 - Students who plan to attend a different college should check with that college's admission requirements to ensure that dual credit courses will transfer, either as required or elective courses. - Students' grades for their high school transcript will be based on the county's grading scale.
-Grades for the students' college transcript will be based on Marshall University's grading scale. - Students should have the ACT/SAT scores sent to Marshall University, even if they do not plan to attend MU.
+Grades for the students' college transcript will be based on the college's grading scale. - Students should have the ACT/SAT scores sent to institution offering the credit, even if they do not plan to attend either university.
 This will make the dual enrollment process run more smoothly.